jmandrake/domaingen/README.md

     "api_ip": "111.111.111.111"
 }

+3) Whitelist your IP address in the Namecheap API interface.

-3) See sample code below on how to use this package
+4) See sample code below on how to use this package.

 ## Examples of How To use the DaomainGenerator class to get available domains